The website language is now set in:

 Language Info

-I want to design tools and strategies for people and nature to live together better, which can then grow into greater impact.
+I design tools and strategies for people and nature to live together better, starting locally and growing from there.

 Don’t click the parts of the sentence…

 You could say I’m a strategic product designer, although for me, ‘product’ can mean anything from a digital platform to a campaign or service.
-I’m not that keen on the term, as it often suggests something physical that is simply produced and sold.
-That’s not what drives me.
-I want what I design to serve my vision.
-Still, to survive within a capitalist system and truly make a difference, they need a clear strategy behind them.
+What matters is that what I design serves a purpose beyond itself.
+To make a real difference, designs also need a clear strategy behind them: something that can survive within real organisations, with real budgets, and real people.

 [1] The future of the urban forest: 2023. https://repository.tudelft.nl/record/uuid:5ab49475-cff2-412a-9d90-fdaff94fc6c0.